 Endangered Atlantic Yellow-nosed Albatross have been pushed to the brink of extinction by invasive mice on Gough Island in the South Atlantic Ocean.
 But, that will soon change.
-The Royal Society for the Protection of Birds is taking action to protect the albatross by removing invasive mice.
+The Royal Society for the Protection of Birds and Island Conservation are taking action to protect the albatross by removing invasive mice.

 This article contains descriptions and a video of mice predating on live birds and may be upsetting.

 On the evening of 20 February 2018, I watched an Atlantic Yellow-nosed Albatross chick die before my eyes, as it was eaten alive by mice.
 I arrived at nest 14 at 9.30pm.
 Mice were feeding on the chick’s already open back-wound by 10 pm.
 And less than one hour later, the chick from nest 14 was dead.

 In this line of work, you see plenty of dead animals.
 On Gough Island, we regularly see the remains of dead birds: albatross that crash land during extreme wind events; adults standing over dead chicks soon after hatching (cause of death unknown); and scattered carcasses of burrowing petrels and prions left after skua predation.
 Eggs and chicks and adult birds die of natural causes all the time.
 Death and predation are part of the natural ecosystem.
 But on Gough Island, mice are not.